demml/opsml/CONTRIBUTING.md

       * `/username/<featureName>`: for features
       * `/username/<fixName>`: for general refactoring or bug fixes
 2. Test your changes:
-   * You can run formatting, lints and test locally via `make format`, `make lints` and `make unit.tests`, respectively.
+   * You can run formatting, lints and tests locally via `make format`, `make lints` and `make unit.tests`, respectively.
 3. Submit a Draft Pull Request.
 Do it early and mark it `WIP` so a maintainer knows it's not ready for review just yet.
-You can also add a label to it if you feel like it :smile:
+You can also add a label to it if you feel like it :smile:.
 4. If you haven't signed our CLA before, then you will receive an email from HelloSign to sign the CLA (mentioned above).
     * The CLA request will be sent to the email address associated with your github account.
     * You cannot have your PR merged without signing the PR.